 The kids are out of the house and suddenly your crowded home is empty.
-Maintaining such a large home is at best time consuming and at worst pointless: bedrooms are now redundant, furniture goes months without being used, and the cost of maintaining it has become an unnecessary expense.
+Maintaining such a large home is time-consuming at best and pointless at worst.
+Bedrooms are now redundant, furniture goes months without being used, and the cost of maintaining it has become an unnecessary expense.

 1. Lower Overall Home Price